-This blog was written by Thomas Livengood, Health Fitness Specialist.
-To read more about the NIFS bloggers, click here.
+This blog was written by Evan James, NIFS Exercise Physiologist EP-C, Health Fitness Instructor, and Personal Trainer.
+To learn more about the NIFS bloggers, click here.